bamason2/ttp451-module/docs/labs/Lab_1.md

 $$J_4(p) = \alpha \frac{50}{p_1} + \alpha \frac{50}{p_2} + 5\frac{p_1}{60}^2 + 4\frac{p_2}{60}^2$$

 - Plot the function above.
 Is it convex?
 - Find the optimum for a set of hourly costs.
 You have to edit the function J4.m to change $$\alpha$$.
-(If you are more advanced in MATLAB&copy; programming you can also automate this process.)
+(If you are more advanced in MATLAB&copy; programming you can also automate this process).
 - How can the results be visualized?
 Create a diagram with the key relationships.

 ---